SysColor/PULSE/README.md

 ## Gameplay

 Rings expand outward from the center of the screen.
 Each ring has a gap — pass through it to score.
 Miss the gap and you lose a life.
-Lose all three lives and the signal dies.
+Lose all four lives and the signal dies.

 The game escalates automatically through 5 difficulty tiers: